-Note: If the AUTO LEVEL sequence does not perform as described, place the system in manual mode and test that the jacks operate correctly by pushing their coordinating buttons on the touch pad; ie. the FRONT button operates only the front jacks, etc.
+NOTE: If the AUTO LEVEL sequence does not perform as described above, locate the OneControl Touch Panel inside the trailer or use the OneControl App to place the system in manual mode.
+Test that the jacks operate correctly by pushing their corresponding buttons on the OneControl Touch Panel or App; e.g., "FRONT" button operates only the front jacks, etc. (See "Operation - OneControl Touch Panel" or "Operation - OneControl App" in this manual).